nus-cs2103-AY2021S1/ip/docs/README.md

 ### 2. Event

-Events are used for scheduling purposes, allowing you to tag a specific time frame to attend to a task.
+Events are used for scheduling purposes, allowing you to tag a specific time frame to a task.
 Time frames used can be flexible as you want it too! e.g. event eat /at Tampines

 ### 3. Deadline

 Last but not least, we have deadlines, tasks with fixed due dates.
-Deadlines can be used to mark tasks with fixed deadlines.
+Use it to track your all your assignment and work deadlines!

 ### To assist you with managing your tasks are:

+#### Other Commands
- - `list` - Display the list of tasks
+ - `list` - Displays the list of tasks
  - `sort` - Sorts the tasks according to completion status and type
- - `done` - Complete a task
+ - `done` - Completes a task
- - `delete` - Delete a task
+ - `delete` - Deletes a task
  - `find` - Finds all tasks which matches the query word

+#### Side features
+ - Fully responsive UI which supports full-screen usage
+ - Prompts displayed whenever you input a wrong command
+ - Prevents addition of duplicate tasks - Duplicate tasks are tasks created on the same day with the same description
+ - Accepts case-insensitive commands *e.g.* DeadLine
+ - Compatible with Windows, MacOS and Linux

 ## Usage

 ### Notes about the format of commands:
 - Words in `lower_case` are fixed inputs.
-- Words in `UPPER_CASE` are input supplied by the user. e.g. `todo DESCRIPTION`, DESCRIPTION is refers to the input supplied by the user.
+- Words in `UPPER_CASE` are input supplied by the user. e.g. `todo DESCRIPTION`, DESCRIPTION refers to the input supplied by the user.